flex-development/tutils/README.md

 ## What is this?

-This package contains a set of general [TypeScript][1] utilities.
-It includes enums, interfaces, types, and type guards.
+This package contains a set of [TypeScript][1]-friendly utilities.
+It includes enums, interfaces, type definitions, and type guards.

 ## When should I use this?